ga-wdi-boston/wdi_1_ruby_hw_objects_rental_app/README.md

 * Write a main.rb file that allows you to build and add new objects

 ###Explanation
 - This is a multi-file project that has a main file for working with the objects, and each class as separate files.
 Students are expected to build this from ground-up, and perhaps starting with the main.rb file.

 ###Specification:
-- n/a

-###Post-mortem:
-- What worked?
-- Student misunderstandings?
+- Create a class for a Building that will have these attributes (address, ,style, has_doorman, is_walkup, mum_floors, apartments)
+- Create a class for an Apartment that will have these attributes (address, style, has_doorman, is_walkup, num_floors, apartments)
+- Create a class for a Person that will have these attributes (name, age, gender, apartment)
+- Create one or more buildings, *Building instances*, by asking the user for the building's style, address and floor.
+- In each of these buildings add apartments by asking the user for an apartment's square feet and number of bedrooms.
+- In each of these apartments add people/renters by asking the user for a person's name, age and gender.
+- For each building calculate the average age of people living in this building and print this value out.
+- For each apartment calculate the density people per square foot  of the people living there.
+And print this value out.
+- For each apartment in a building calculate how much each person/renter should pay for rent if they all split the rent equally.
+And print this value out.